The page has been translated by Gen AI.

 • Database username

-• The target cluster must have the following configurations set to unused:
+• The target cluster must have the following configuration set to unused.

 • Backup

-The source DB user required for replication for migration must have login, replication, pg_read_all_settings, and pg_hba_file_rules view query permissions.
+The Source DB user required for migration replication must have login replication pg_read_all_settings pg_hba_file_rules view query privileges.

-If you use an existing DB user in the source DB, please refer to the following content to grant permissions:
+When using an existing database user in the source DB, refer to the information below to grant the necessary permissions.
+Please refer to the constraints below.

 ALTER USER user_name WITH LOGIN REPLICATION;